Skip to content

 The Milan Institute’s Net Price Calculator is designed to help students and their families determine their estimated educational cost to complete a program with The Milan Institute.

-The calculator works by estimating the amount of grants and loans that you, the student, may be eligible for as a first time, full time student.
-It takes the cumulative grant and loan amounts for one loan period based upon the information that you provide and estimates total indebtedness for the period.
+The calculator works by estimating the amount of grants and loans that you, the student, may be eligible for as a first-time, full-time student.
+It takes the cumulative grant and loan amounts for one loan period based on the information that you provide and estimates total indebtedness for the period.

 It is important to understand that these amounts are estimates only and actual awarded amounts cannot be determined until you complete a FAFSA and other financial aid requirements.